NOAA-GFDL/MDTF-diagnostics/README.md

 - If you re-run the above command,  the result will be written to another subdirectory under `$OUTPUT_DIR`, i.e., output files saved previously will not be overwritten unless you change `overwrite` in the configuration file to `true`.

 ## 5. Run the framework in *multi_run* mode (under development)
-The framework is ready to test on PODs that analyze multiple model and or observational datasets (cases) using the tag *v3.1.alpha.1*.
+The framework is ready to test on PODs that analyze multiple model and or observational datasets (cases) using the latest version of the main branch.
 To run the framework on the **[example_multicase](https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/diagnostics/example_multicase)** POD, modify the example configuration file and run
 ```commandline